AnonSolutions/django-indy-community/distro/README.rst

 Hyperledger Indy Agent enabled web applications.
 Detailed documentation is in the "docs" directory.

-Please see https://github.com/AnonSolutions/django-indy-community for details docmentation
+Please see https://github.com/AnonSolutions/django-indy-community for detailed docmentation

 Quick start